My name is Sarah Fathallah, pronounced sārah fatḥ allāh, and originally written as ⵚⴰⵕⴰ ⴼⵜⵃⵍⵍⴰⵀ and سارة فتح الله

-I am a designer, researcher, and educator, who specializes in applying participatory and trauma-responsive design approaches to the social sector.
-I have worked in over 30 countries, on projects working to advance issues such as reproductive justice, labor rights, and housing justice.
+I am a designer who specializes in applying participatory and trauma-responsive design approaches to the social sector.
+I have worked in over 30 countries on projects aiming to advance issues such as reproductive justice, labor rights, and housing justice.
 I also serve as design faculty at the California College of the Arts and UC Berkeley.

-Outside of my paid work, my engagement in community organizing, mutual aid, and political education continue to challenge and inform my work and praxis.
-Born and raised in Morocco, I now live in Oakland, California, which sits in the territory of xučyun (Huchiun) that I acknowledge is part of the unceded land of the Lisjan Ohlone people.
+Born and raised in Morocco, I now live in Oakland, California, which sits in the territory of xučyun (Huchiun) of the Lisjan Ohlone people.

 Photograph of Sarah's hands holding a notebook and a pen while sitting cross-legged on a weaved mat on the ground